jgharston/atari-bbc-basic/README.md

 BBC BASIC 3.10 for the Atari XL/XE runs on any XL/XE compatible machine with at least 64kB of RAM, and a floppy drive.
 If you're familiar with Turbo Basic 1.5, this works more or less the same.
 A small portion of the BBC BASIC interpreter resides in main RAM, but most of the interpreter runs from the RAM _under_ the OS ROM.
-Also in main RAM is a translation layer that implements most of the MOS (the BBC OS) calls needed by the interpreter.
+Also in main RAM is a translation layer that implements most of the MOS (the BBC operating system) calls needed by the BASIC interpreter.
 See the **memory map** below for details.

 ## Screen Editor